blogs banner

 Review your work contract.
 Seek advice from HR or legal advisors.
 Understand the laws that apply to your employment.
 This applies whether you work in a free zone or under UAE Labor Law.

-How does UAE Law terminate employment contracts?
+How does UAE Law Terminate Employment Contracts?

 Employers must give written notice to end a contract with an employee.
 The length of notice depends on the type of contract and agreed terms.
 Similarly, employees looking to resign should also adhere to the notice period outlined in their contracts to avoid penalties.